 Celiac-safe Grom Gelato Fully gluten-free facility — all flavors, waffle cones, and biscuit toppings

-Fully vegan meal The Green Affair (nearby, ~0.2 miles / 300 m) Seitan steak, buddha bowls ($8–$15)
+Fully vegan meal The Green Affair (nearby, ~0.2 miles / 300 m away) Seitan steak, buddha bowls ($9–$17)

 time out market lisbon the brutal truth cheat sheet 7

-Their classes include a traditional pastel de nata pastry workshop, and for something more unexpected, a Vietnamese Pho masterclass.
+Classes include a traditional pastel de nata pastry workshop, and for something more unexpected, a Vietnamese Pho masterclass.
 The Pho class is 18+ and includes the workshop, dinner, and drinks.

 time out market lisbon the brutal truth cheat sheet 8

-Beyond the top-ranked picks, a few other stalls round out a complete visit.
-Duro de Matar runs authentic tacos al pastor on a vertical spit right alongside mushroom and chipotle butter tacos.
-Recordação de Sintra makes incredible Nozes Douradas, which is a dense, caramelized egg yolk with walnut that is intensely sweet and deeply traditional.
-Finally, Confraria expertly handles the sushi cravings for anyone in your group who wants to head in that direction.
+Duro de Matar runs authentic tacos al pastor on a vertical spit alongside mushroom and chipotle butter tacos — a sharp right turn from everything else in the hall.
+Recordação de Sintra — a nod to the hilltop town of Sintra just west of Lisbon — makes Nozes Douradas, a dense, caramelized egg yolk with walnut that is intensely sweet and deeply traditional.
+Confraria handles sushi for anyone in your group who wants to head in that direction, and the version here is better than it has any right to be in a food hall.